tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 ### Great positioning, if you can pull it off, can lead to ambiguous work

-Earlier I referenced that great positioning is hard and that you’re more likely to arrive at a mediocre positioning.
-It’s worth acknowledging that great positioning can actually be generative and open doors to senior, ambiguous work.
-But it’s very much the exception, not the rule.
+Let's acknowledge that great positioning and specialization *can* lead to ambiguous work.
+It's very rare to see this kind of specialization - it's very much the exception, not the rule.
+But let's take a look at an example.

 <div class="example" markdown="1">
 Example: [Andy Raskin](https://andyraskin.com/) is a consultant specializing in “strategic narrative”.
 His website says: